gngz/aladinoLamp/README.md

 **Project Folder Structure**
 >* LampFirmware - folder that contains the source code of lamp firmware.
->* ControlApplication - folder that contains the source code of Control and Configuration Software
+>* ControlApplication - folder that contains the source code of Java Control and Configuration Software
+>* AndroidApplication - folder that contains the source code of Android Control and Configuration Software

 **License**
 >BSD 3-Clause License